front-end-intermediate/session-1/readme.md

   <p>The items below all come from today's work on the Basic DOM scripting page.
 You should attempt each one if possible.</p>

   <ol>
-    <li>Create an object with a new set of labels and links for the site-nav li's and use the JavaScript techniques we covered today to dynamically generate the nav menu</li>
+    <li>Create an object with a new set of labels and links for the site-nav li's above and use the JavaScript techniques we covered today to dynamically generate the nav menu</li>

     <li>Use classList to assign the active class to a link when clicked (be sure to remove it from the previously highlighted link as well)</li>